Banning orders against landlords and letting agents

 Only a local authority can make an application and it is up to the authority to decide whether to apply or not.

-Government non-binding guidance on banning orders sets out factors a local authority might want to consider in deciding whether to apply for a banning order and, if so, the length of the order it will apply for.
+Government non-statutory guidance on banning orders sets out factors a local authority might want to consider in deciding whether to apply for a banning order and, if so, the length of the order it will apply for.

 The local authority must first serve a notice on the landlord or agent stating: